 The Department of Otolaryngology-Head and Neck Surgery provides exceptional residency training.
 Under the guidance of dedicated faculty, residents receive in-depth instruction in all facets of otolaryngology and develop skills that equip them to exceed the highest standards of patient care and research.

-Four residency positions are available each year.
-Three of these positions are dedicated to our five-year clinical training program and one to our six-year Advanced Research Training in Otolaryngology Program.
+Starting with the 2018-2019 match, five residency positions are available each year.
+Four of these positions are dedicated to our five-year clinical training program and one to our six-year Advanced Research Training in Otolaryngology Program.
 While at Michigan, residents are trained in the following:

 - Cranial Base Surgery